lagbolt/library/FRBRcatalogerrors/draft.md

 In some systems, the link might perform an author search for "Wilson, Robert", in some an author search for "Wilson, Robert, 1957-".
 In **some** newer systems, the link might link to the specific author who wrote the book we are looking at.
 The link might look something like:

-         mylib.myils.com/author/750347935782
+         mylib.thevendor.com/author/750347935782

 where the number is an identifier, internal to the system, for a particular author.
-In this last case, the system has the opportunity to format the web page differently than the usual search results page.
+In this case, the system has the opportunity to format the web page differently than the usual search results page.
+This is how Vega produces custom "author pages" (and "concept pages" in place of a subject heading search).

 Any place a system displays a thumbnail, that can also be clickable in the same way.